Victoirey/data-analyst-interview/README.md

 * Which artist in this data set lived the longest?
 * Who are the top 10 artists by the number of artworks?
 * Which artist is created the most artwork by total surface area?
-* Did any artists have artwork acquired during their lifetime?
+* Optionnal : Did any artists have artwork acquired during their lifetime?
-* Please review the quality of the data, and present any issues
+* Optionnal : Please review the quality of the data, and present any issues
-* Please group the artworks into as many clusters as you feel is appropriate, using attributes from both the artist and artworks tables, and assign each artwork to this new cluster.
+* Optionnal : Please group the artworks into as many clusters as you feel is appropriate, using attributes from both the artist and artworks tables, and assign each artwork to this new cluster.

 # The test submission